anvaka/allnpm/README.md

 # allnpm

 Graph generator for entire npm registry.
+See actual visualization here: [NPM Universe](http://anvaka.github.io/allnpmviz.an/)

 # how to use it?